 Behind the Scenes

 Hanjin Transportation Company has been named the official logistics supplier for the games.
-The company is responsible for customs brokerage, goods survey, packing, vehicle loading and export documentatation handling.
-They’ll take care of all transport via air, land, and sea for the games and even handle last mile storage and delivery to PyeongChang.
+The company is responsible for customs brokerage, goods survey, packing, vehicle loading and export documentation handling.
+They’ll take care of all transport via air, land, and sea for the games and even handle last-mile storage and delivery to PyeongChang.

 Rock-It Cargo is the company tasked with warehouse management.
 One challenge Rock-It Cargo faces is providing adaptable space for warehousing capable of storing everything from gymnastics equipment to props for the opening ceremonies.
-A flawless and streamlined distribution system, which, according to data from the 2012 games, will handle somewhere around 30 million items, will be their goal.
+A flawless and streamlined distribution system will be their goal which, according to data from the 2012 games, will handle somewhere around 30 million items.

 The games in South Korea are unlike past Olympics due to the location.
 In the past, the games have been located in urban centers like Rio or London.
 This year’s location will bring fewer issues with traffic congestion, but the transportation infrastructure still presents problems.
 Public transit had to be set up or supplemented for the abnormally high volume of travelers.

-The Olympic games are not only a chance for the atheletes to perform at their top limits, but for logistics and warehouse management companies to deliver world-class perfomances of their own.
-These companies must maintain their focus and execute perfectly before, during and after the 2018 Olympics have ended.
+The Olympic games are not only a chance for the athletes to perform at their top limits, but for logistics and warehouse management companies to deliver world-class performances of their own.
+These companies must maintain their focus and execute perfectly before, during, and after the 2018 Olympics have ended.
 Companies such as Hanjin and Rock-It Cargo, like the thousands of athletes who compete, will have an incredible accomplishment to look back on for years to come.